QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     @show cond(Matrix(A))
     @show cond(Matrix(AP));

-And, this consequently decreases the number of iterations
+But it may or may not decrease the number of iterations

 .. code-block:: julia